 Document indexing is the process of organizing documents with proper tags or labels to improve visibility when searching or retrieving documents from large databases or indexes.
 This approach enables swift and effective searching of documents at all times.

-Think of file indexing as the search-engine equivalent of adding color-coded post-it notes to book chapters, to make them stand out and easily find exactly what you are looking for.
+Think of file indexing as the search-engine equivalent of adding color-coded Post-it notes to book chapters, to make them stand out and easily find exactly what you are looking for.

 An organization may, for example, index documents according to employee name, date, customer number, client name, or other important attributes that are used in everyday business.
 Before indexing, however, it is important to first determine which indexing type is best suited for your business.